WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 [an easy and user-friendly form][errataFormCreateDoc].
 A [command line client][errataCLCDoc] is also available.
 The aim is to clearly and concisely document the issue and through the PID integration, this errata service will include all the datasets/files affected when documentation is completed correctly.

 ## 6. CMIP7 organisation and governance
+* [Governance documentation][gov]

 The [CMIP Panel][CMIPPanel], which is a standing subcommittee of the WCRP’s [Working Group on Climate Modeling][wgcmSite] provides overall guidance and oversight of CMIP activities.
-The CMIP Panel has delegated responsibility for most of the technical requirements of CMIP to the [WGCM Infrastructure Panel (WIP)][wip].More on the governance [here][gov].
+The CMIP Panel has delegated responsibility for most of the technical requirements of CMIP to the [WGCM Infrastructure Panel (WIP)][wip].
 The [endorsed MIPs][CMIPEndorsedMips] are managed by independent committees, but acceptance of endorsement obligates them to follow CMIP’s technical requirements.
 Thus across all MIPs, the modeling groups can prepare their model output following a common procedure.